National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 NMFS manages the groundfish fishery in the BSAI according to the Fishery Management Plan for Groundfish of the Bering Sea and Aleutian Islands Management Area (FMP) prepared by the North Pacific Fishery Management Council under authority of the Magnuson-Stevens Fishery Conservation and Management Act.
 Regulations governing fishing by U.S. vessels in accordance with the FMP appear at subpart H of 50 CFR part 600 and 50 CFR part 679.

 This action responds to the best available information recently obtained from the fishery.
 The Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
 553(b)(B) as such requirement is impracticable and contrary to the public interest.
-This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the closure of directed fishing for yellowfin sole by vessels fishing in the BSAI trawl limited access fishery in the BSAI.
-NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of September 6, 2018.
+This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the closure of directed fishing for yellowfin sole by vessels fishing in the BSAI trawl limited access sector fishery in the BSAI.
+NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of May 14, 2020.

 The acting AA also finds good cause to waive the 30-day delay in the effective date of this action under 5 U.S.C.
 553(d)(3).
 This finding is based upon the reasons provided above for waiver of prior notice and opportunity for public comment.